dceejay/RedMap/README.md

 elements, then it assumes this is a bounding box for a rectangle and draws a rectangle.

 Likewise if it contains a **line** property it will draw the polyline.
+If the payload also includes a property `fit:true` the map will zoom to fit the line or area.

 There are extra optional properties you can specify - see Options below.